pSpaces/Programming-with-Spaces/semantics-light.md

 ```
 P ::= 0 | C‖C | A;P | ...
 ```

+For simplicity, we usually drop the final `;0` from programs.
 We do not specify control flow constructs and other language ingredients and focus instead on tuple space actions `A`.

 The actions of a process include creation of new processes, creation of new tuple spaces and assignments using tuple space operations.